 | Upgrade from | $19/month |

-During the $1 trial you get complete access to SERP research, content briefs, AI writing, and topic scoring.
-Run 2-3 real articles through the workflow and you’ll know definitively whether Frase fits how you work.
+During the 7-day trial you get complete access to SERP research, content briefs, AI Visibility tracking across 8 platforms, site audits, SEO + GEO dual scoring, and the Write workflow.
+Run 2-3 real articles through it and set up a Brand Profile, and you’ll know definitively whether Frase fits how you work.

 - Complete SERP research and content briefs